 Hernando is a somewhat small town located in the state of Florida.
 With a population of 8,944 people and three constituent neighborhoods, Hernando is the 210th largest community in Florida.

-Hernando is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hernando doesn't have a public transportation system that people use for their commute.

 Hernando is a somewhat ethnically-diverse town.
 The people who call Hernando home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hernando residents report their race to be White, followed by Asian.
 Important ancestries of people in Hernando include German, Irish, English, Italian, and French.

 The most common language spoken in Hernando is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Vietnamese and Spanish.